akhikhl/multiproject-git-gradle/README.md

 * Projects, as they declared in the example above, could not be built by multiproject-git-gradle.
 The script "understands" how to clone/pull these projects and that's it.
 See more information in chapter [configuring project build](#configuring-project-build).

-###Configuring git-locations
+###Configuring git-repositories

-There are two ways to specify git-locations: via gitBase property and via gitSource property.
+There are two ways to specify git-repositories: via gitBase property and via gitSource property.

 ####Configuring gitBase property